offalynne/Input/docs/latest/Quick-Start-Guide.md

 Now that the boring techy stuff is out of the way, we can get to the real fun and power of this input system.
 We're going to now be defining our verbs.

-"[Verbs](Verbs-and-Alternate-Bindings) are the basic input actions you want to expose to a player; this includes things like jumping, shooting, pausing the game, or moving in a particular direction.
-By using verbs we **abstract** user input so that we can change [input source](Input-Sources) whilst playing the game without needing to change anything else.
-Using verbs also allows for easier key rebinding."
+[Verbs](Verbs-and-Alternate-Bindings) are the basic input actions you want to expose to a player; this includes things like jumping, shooting, pausing the game, or moving in a particular direction.
+By using verbs we **abstract** user input so that we can change [input source](Input-Sources) while the game is played without needing to change anything else.
+Using verbs also allows for easier key rebinding.

 Let's define some verbs then!
-You can put this in the Create event of your controller object..
+You can put this in the Create event of your object..
 I'm going to define three controls, one for left, right, and shoot, and then we'll set the [input source](Input-Sources).

 ```
 //Declare an enum that stores verb names